llupRisinglll/bun-elysia-auth-service/README.md

 </p>

 ## Upcoming changes
+- [ ] OAUTH way of authenticating instead of username and password
 - [ ] Add support for logging
 - [ ] Add support for other RDS
 - [ ] Add support for other NoSQL DB